Here's what we'll cover

 • Enhances glucose-dependent insulin secretion

-• Improves blood sugar stability
+• Helps improve blood sugar stability

 GIP receptor activation